-The table visualization for Example 2.
+Table visualization for Example 2

 In the screenshot of table visualization for Example 3, the last sorted dimension is Product.
 This is done by moving the dimension Product to position 3 in the Sorting tab in the properties panel.
 The Above function is evaluated for each Product, and because there are only two products, AA and BB, there is only one non-null result in each series.
 In row BB for the month Jan, the value for Above(Sum(Sales)), is 46.
 For row AA, the value is null.
 The value in each row AA for any month will always be null, as there is no value of Product above AA.
 The second series is evaluated on AA and BB for the month Feb, for the Customer value, Astrida.
 When all the months have been evaluated for Astrida, the sequence is repeated for the second CustomerBetacab, and so on.

-The table visualization for Example 3.
+Table visualization for Example 3

 The Above function can be used as input to the range functions.
 For example: RangeAvg